Critical Comments Flow Freely from Parents

 by Kathy Slattengren, M. Ed., Priceless Parenting (sign up for monthly parenting newsletter and receive 20+ printable charts for kids and parents)

-Do you make more positive comments or negative comments to your children?
-If you're like most parents, you make a lot more negative comments than positive ones.
-In her book, Building Moral Intelligence
+Do you make more positive comments or negative comments to your children on a typical day?
+If you are like many parents, you make a lot more negative comments than positive ones.
+You may not even realize how often you are doing it.

 - "Stop whining!"